mikeoliphant/AudioPlugSharp/README.md

 AudioPlugSharp provides a C++/CLI bridge to load managed audio plugins into VST hosts.
 User interfaces can be created with built-in support for WPF.
 Windows Forms interfaces are also possible.

 Framework support is .NET Core only.
-By default, it is configured to use .NET 6.0.
+By default, it is configured to use .NET 8.0.

-See the [SimpleExample](https://github.com/mikeoliphant/AudioPlugSharp/blob/master/SimpleExample/SimpleExamplePlugin.cs) and [WPFExample](https://github.com/mikeoliphant/AudioPlugSharp/blob/master/WPFExample/WPFExamplePlugin.cs) projects for example usage.

 # Current Release